Rusino/skia/site/dev/design/pdftheory.md

 functions clamp at the edges so if the desired tiling mode is tile or mirror, we hav to add a bit more postscript code to map any input parameter into the 0-1 range appropriately.
-The code to generate the postscript code is somewhat obtuse, since it is trying to generate optimized (for space) postscript code, but there is a significant number of comments to explain the intent.
+The code to generate the postscript code is somewhat obtuse, since it is trying to addUntil optimized (for space) postscript code, but there is a significant number of comments to explain the intent.